alshifahaseer/certificate-insurance-and-verification/README.md

 - OpenZeppelin integration for battle-tested security patterns.
 - Ownership controls for administrative functions.
 - Reentrancy guards for financial operations.
-- Input validation for all user-facing functions
+- Input validation for all user-facing functions.

 ## Future Scope